-Dawn House School develops a culture of openness and support.
-Staff through induction training and at other times are encouraged to aware of their own actions and those of others.
+Dawn House School develops a culture of openness and support staff through induction training and at other times are encouraged to aware of their own actions and those of others.
 Staff are encouraged to report anything that may cause them to be uncomfortable or have a "nagging" doubt around the action or behaviour of an adult which would not meet the "harms threshold" Low level concerns may be over familiarity with pupils, having favourite, or anything else which would raise a doubt.

-All low-level concerns are reported to the Principal or Deputy Principal either written through the CPOMS system or verbally.
+All low-level concerns are reported to the Principal or Deputy Principal using a lowlevel concern form.
 The Principal or Deputy will advise the staff member reporting when an issue has been dealt with as feedback.
-All low-level concerns and subsequent notes and actions are store securely within the Principal's office
+All low-level concerns and subsequent notes and actions are store securely within the principal's office.